-In some circumstances, the European Union General Data Protection Regulation (GDPR) provides additional protection to individuals located in Europe.
-Where this is the case, there may be additional rights and remedies available to you under the GDPR if your personal information is handled in a manner inconsistent with that law.
+(a) In some circumstances, the European Union General Data Protection Regulation (GDPR) provides additional protection to individuals located in Europe.
+Where this is the case, there may be additional rights and remedies available to you under the GDPR if your personal information is handled in a manner inconsistent with the GDPR.

 (b) Some of the rights you have under the GDPR, where it applies, include:

 (i) Access: you have the right to ask us for copies of your personal data, and we may charge a small fee for this retrieval.

 (ii) Rectification: you have the right to request that we correct any information we hold about you which is inaccurate, as well as completing any information about you that is incomplete.

 (iii) Erasure: you have the right to request that we erase your personal information under certain conditions (e.g. legal requirements for data retention may prevent us from erasing some types of personal information).

 (iv) Restrict or object to processing: you have the right to ask that we restrict the processing of your personal information, or to object to the processing of your personal information, under certain conditions.

 (v) Portability: you have the right to ask us to transfer the personal information that we have about you, to another organisation or directly to you, under certain conditions.